WyriHaximus/docker-munin-node-snmp/README.md

 ## Resource usage ##

 One of the goals is to keep this container so small and fast as possible.
-Currently it only uses 10MB in memory when running.
+While the image size is bigger then desired and is subject to optimization, it only uses 10MB in memory when running.

 ![Resource Usage](https://github.com/WyriHaximus/docker-munin-node-snmp/raw/master/resources.png)